yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-15-Calculation-of-Radioactive-Equilibrium.md

 \end{align*}$$

 ## Example: Radioactive Decay Chain 1
 Assume that a radioactive nuclide is produced at a rate of $R$ atoms/s.
 These nuclei undergo radioactive decay as soon as they are formed.
-Calculate the radioactivity of this nuclide at an arbitrary time t.
+Calculate the radioactivity of this nuclide at any time t.
 ```mermaid
 flowchart LR
 	Start[?] -- R --> A[Mathematical Model]
 	A -- α --> End[?]
 ```

-### 1. Model Setup
+### 1. Setting up the Model

 $$ \text{Rate of change of nuclide} = \text{Production rate} - \text{Loss rate} $$

-Expressed in mathematical symbols:
+Expressed in mathematical notation:

 $$ dn/dt = -\lambda n + R $$